 Firewood Primer: Which Wood Burns Best?

 Of all the many species available, which types of firewood are the best to use at home?

 Even the best firewood will not burn well if it has not been seasoned—aged in a dry area, that is.
 Many dealers sell "seasoned" wood, but if it’s been split this year, it probably won’t be dry enough.
 Most experts advise buying wood this year to burn next year.

 Pine seasons faster than hardwood varieties, is easy to split, and easy to start.
-The cons are that it burns very quickly and does not produce the heat of hardwoods.
+The downsides are that it burns quickly and does not produce the high heat of hardwoods.
 Also, burning pine is usually characterized by exploding sap pockets that cause sparking, which in turn can cause creosote buildup in your chimney.
-Best to use with hardwoods.
+Softwoods like pine aren't the best option for indoor fireplaces, so if you're going to burn them, consider mixing them with hardwoods.

 Get the help you need for the home you want—sign up for the Bob Vila newsletter today!